x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mail-flow-for-multiple-locations.md

 ![Screenshot showing the New Connector screen of the Hybrid Connection Wizard for Exchange](../media/0b3ced5f-3f0e-4cc3-aff4-f95e651189e0.png)

-This enables Microsoft 365 or Office 365 to identify your email server by using the certificate.
+This configuration enables Microsoft 365 or Office 365 to identify your email server by using the certificate.
 In this scenario, the certificate CN or Subject Alternative Name (SAN) contains the domain that belongs to your organization.
-For more details, see [Identifying email from your email server](https://docs.microsoft.com/previous-versions/exchange-server/exchange-150/dn910993(v=exchg.150)).
+For more information, see [Identifying email from your email server](https://docs.microsoft.com/previous-versions/exchange-server/exchange-150/dn910993(v=exchg.150)).
 For connector configuration details see, [Part 2: Configure mail to flow from your email server to Microsoft 365 or Office 365](use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md#part-2-configure-mail-to-flow-from-your-email-server-to-microsoft-365-or-office-365).

 5. You don't need connectors in the following scenarios unless one of your partners has a special requirement, such as enforcing TLS with a bank.